Sustainability, ESG Considerations, and Responsible Investing are forms of Stewardship.

 Ownership Mentality: Think and act like an owner.
 Take proactive responsibility.
 Make stewardship happen.

-Creative Resilience: Manage risks.
+Creative Resilience: Develop tenacity.
 Learn from mistakes and setbacks.
 Experiment and find innovative solutions to disruptive challenges.

-2. Based on these values, articulate a purpose that creates a collective better future for a variety of stakeholders including shareholders, and society at large.
+2. Based on these values, articulate your stewardship purpose to create a collective better future for a variety of stakeholders, society, future generations and the environment

-3. Ensure that everything you do during both calm and turbulent times is aligned to and governed by your core compass.
+3. Ensure that everything you do during both calm and turbulent times is aligned to and governed by your Stewardship Compass©.

 To find out about our executive education series, email us at firstname.lastname@example.org.
 View the press release for the official launch of the Stewardship Compass here.